The browser you are using is no longer supported. Please switch to Edge or Chrome

 We also offer a number of specialist services to support your mental health during and after pregnancy.
 These include:

-• The perinatal mental health team – you can contact them through your midwife or directly by sending an email to rcht.pmhmidwives@nhs.net.
+• The Perinatal Mental Health Team who you can contact through your midwife or directly by sending an email to rcht.pmhmidwives@nhs.net.

-• The birth reflections service – they can offer you support and a debrief if you experienced trauma during a previous birth.
+• The Birth Reflections Service offer you support and a debrief if you experienced trauma during a previous birth.
 You can contact the birth reflections midwives at rcht.birthreflections@nhs.net.

 Further resources on mental wellbeing

-Maternal Mental Health in Cornwall – a Facebook page run by Midwives alongside the Maternity Voices Partnership that provides pregnancy and postnatal mental health support during the Covid pandemic
+• Maternal Mental Health in Cornwall Facebook page run by Midwives alongside the Maternity Voices Partnership that provides pregnancy and postnatal mental health support during the Covid pandemic

 Text Size